5 Easy Ways to Eat More Protein for a Heart Healthy Diet

 Here are some easy high protein snacks to try:

-This creamy smoothie recipe is made with peanut butter, Greek yogurt and bananas, providing 16 grams of protein per serving.
-It's an excellent choice for a heart-healthy snack because it’s packed with essential nutrients and no added sugars.
+This creamy smoothie recipe is made with peanut butter, Greek yogurt and bananas to provide you with 16 grams of protein.
+This heart healthy snack is packed with essential nutrients and no added sugars.

-Make this delightful combination of creamy low-fat yogurt topped with fresh figs, a drizzle of honey, cinnamon, and crunchy pistachios.
-With 12 grams of protein per serving, this snack provides a sweet treat that's low in fat and perfect for a heart-healthy diet.
+This delightful combination of creamy low-fat yogurt topped with fresh figs, honey, cinnamon and crunchy pistachios fills you up with 12 grams of protein.
+This sweet treat is low in fat and perfect to enjoy on a heart healthy diet.

-These portable egg cups combine lean turkey sausage with fresh asparagus and Parmesan cheese, offering 16 grams of protein per serving.
-They're a great high-protein snack option that aligns well with heart-healthy dietary goals.
+These portable egg cups combine lean turkey sausage with fresh asparagus and parmesan cheese for a smart snack with 16 grams of protein.

 While meat and poultry are obvious choices for protein, don’t forget about other foods to increase protein in your diet.
 Greek yogurt has more protein than regular yogurt, and plant-based foods like tofu, beans, and lentils are packed with heart healthy protein.
 Including high protein bean salads in your weekly meal plan is a great option.